ggarver/project_3/README.md

 When prompted:

-How many randomized points would you like to insert?:
+"How many randomized points would you like to insert?"

 Enter a number up to 60,000.
 More points → more subdivisions → more detail (but slower).